clburlison/puppet_run/README.md

 Fully tested and working with Puppet 4 and the new all-in-one Puppet agent package.

 ##Settings
 This setup is using a masterless puppet environment.
 To test changes away from production we can modify the ``puppet.conf`` file.
 The 'environment' variable allows us to pick which branch our client is currently on.
 By default this is the ``production`` branch.
-We can also modify the heira path from the same ``puppet.conf`` file.

 ###Run Frequency
 By default the ``puppet_run.py`` script will run every 20 minutes.
 This can be modified in the LaunchDaemon in the ``StartCalendarInterval`` key.